 One of the most significant factors in providing quality aged care is to ensure that sufficiently skilled people are on hand to provide that care.
-UPA understand that every person is different and so is the care they require and UPA employ over 1200 skilled staff members to meet the individual care needs of the 1570 residents and 5130 clients and provides all the necessary training programs to support staff in their important care roles.
+UPA understand that every person is different and so is the care they require and UPA employ over 1200 skilled staff members to meet the individual care needs of the 1570 consumers and 5130 clients and provides all the necessary training programs to support staff in their important care roles.
 Training and development is an ongoing process but ensures that residents are cared for by highly trained, confident staff with sufficient resources and time available for them to fulfill their roles effectively.
 UPA have very strict and thorough systems in place when employing new staff members, ensuring they have the appropriate skills and qualifications as well as a Police check every three years.

 UPA Community Programs (now called UPA Home Care) have been providing assistance to frail older people to help them remain as independent as possible in their own home for more than 21 years.
 From 30 aged care packages in the Tweed Region in 1995, UPA now has 529 community programs in every region and district across New South Wales.

-UPA offers a wide range of accommodation options throughout it’s Districts and Regions including residential care, retirement villages, nursing homes, home care services, serviced units.
+UPA offers a wide range of accommodation options throughout it’s Regions including residential care, retirement villages, nursing homes, home care services, serviced units.
 Privacy for each resident is embraced within a caring and understanding atmosphere and all residents are treated with respect and dignity.
 UPA is continually working towards upgrading, modifying and rebuilding our facilities to ensure that they can provide the best possible environment to meet the needs of those who choose to make a UPA facility their home.

 What makes UPA unique in the Aged Care industry is their commitment to care, their focus on their residents needs and how they operate in partnership with their residents, staff and volunteers.
 The key also to UPA’s success is being able to weather the changes in the industry and continue to improve work processes and provide the highest level of care.